-We are writing to submit official testimony in support of the Wild Olympics Wilderness and Wild and Scenic Rivers Act (S. 455) as part of the official hearing record for the Senate Energy and Natural Resources Subcommittee on Public Lands, Forests and Mining.
+We are writing to submit official testimony in support of the Wild Olympics Wilderness and Wild and Scenic Rivers Act (S. 1254) as part of the official hearing record for the Senate Energy and Natural Resources Subcommittee on Public Lands, Forests and Mining.

 The Wild Olympics Campaign is a local, Olympic Peninsula-led coalition including nine founding-member organizations who have been working since 2008 to protect wild forests, rivers and upper watersheds on the Olympic Peninsula.
 These watersheds provide local communities with clean water, world class outdoor recreation opportunities, local economic benefits, and sustain our outstanding Peninsula way of life.
 They are vital to the health of Hood Canal, Puget Sound and Olympic coastal communities which provide critical habitat for wildlife, steelhead and salmon.
-The campaign works with other local Olympic Peninsula citizens and community leaders to establish new Wilderness and Wild and Scenic river designations for these natural treasures.
+The campaign worked with other local Olympic Peninsula citizens, Tribes, sportsmen, timber communities and other community leaders to establish new Wilderness and Wild and Scenic River designations for these natural treasures through carefully-crafted compromise legislation.
+This effort initially included extensive on-the-ground outreach by Senator Murray and Representative Dicks, and then Representative Kilmer.
+The result was legislation that removed any currently viable timber base from the proposal to ensure no impact on existing timber jobs, as confirmed in a 2012 Timber Impact Study (See Appendix E) by the independent Forester Derek Churchill who is respected by both industry and conservation groups.